dwyl/learn-hapi/README.md

 ## Continuous Integration

-Making sure your code is working as you expect it to (over time)
+Making sure your code is working as you expect it to (over time).

 ### Integrating Hapi with Travis CI